abpio/abp-commercial-docs/en/tutorials/book-store/mobile/maui.md

 }
 ```

-The `AuthorPageViewModel` class is where all the logic of the `Authors` page lays behind.
-Here, we do the following things:
+The `AuthorPageViewModel` class is where all the logic behind the `Authors` page lays.
+Here, we do the following steps:

 * We have fetched all authors from the database and set those records into the `Items` property, which is a type of `ObservableCollection<AuthorDto>`, so whenever the authors list changes then the *CollectionView* will be refreshed.
-* We have defined `OpenCreateModal` and `OpenEditModal` methods to navigate to the create modal and edit modal pages (_we will create them in the following sections_).
+* We have defined the `OpenCreateModal` and `OpenEditModal` methods to navigate to the create modal and edit modal pages (_we will create them in the following sections_).
-* We have defined `ShowActions` method to allow editing or deleting a specific author.
+* We have defined the `ShowActions` method to allow editing or deleting a specific author.
-* We have created the `Delete` method, which deletes a specific author and re-render the grid.
+* We have created the `Delete` method, which deletes a specific author and re-renders the grid.
-* And finally, we have implemented `IRecipient<AuthorCreateMessage>` and `IRecipient<AuthorEditMessage>` interfaces to refresh the grid after creating a new author or editing an existing one.
+* And finally, we have implemented the `IRecipient<AuthorCreateMessage>` and `IRecipient<AuthorEditMessage>` interfaces to refresh the grid after creating a new author or editing an existing one.
 (We will create the `AuthorCreateMessage` and `AuthorEditMessage` classes in the following sections)

 ### Registering Author Page Routes